ivogabe/gulp-typescript/readme.md

 Reporters
 ---------
+By default, errors are logged to the console and the build crashes on compiler errors.
+In watch mode, the build does not throw, meaning that consequent builds are still ran.
+If you do not want to crash the gulp process, you must catch the error.
+You then need to add `.on('error', () => {})` after `.pipe(tsProject())` or `.pipe(ts(..))`.

+If you want to change the way that messages are logged to the console (or some other output), you can provide a reporter.
 You can specify a custom reporter as the second argument of the main function, or as the only argument when using a `tsProject`:
 ```javascript
 ts(options, reporter);
 tsProject(reporter);